Related Posts

 Access and Affordability

 Ensuring access to peptide-based anti-zoonotic disease agents is crucial for their effective implementation.
-However, affordability remains a major hurdle in resource-limited settings where healthcare budgets are constrained.
+However, affordability remains a significant hurdle in resource-limited settings where healthcare budgets are constrained.
 Strategies such as technology transfer, local manufacturing partnerships, or international collaborations can help reduce costs and improve accessibility.

 Educational Outreach and Training